-Management, including the Chief Operating Decision Maker (CODM), who is the Company's Chief Executive Officer, reviews and assesses operating performance using segment net revenue and operating income (loss).
+Management, including the Chief Operating Decision Maker (CODM), who is the Company's Chief Executive Officer, reviews and assesses operating performance using segment net revenue, cost of sales and operating expenses, and operating income (loss).
 These performance measures include the allocation of expenses to the reportable segments based on management's judgment.
+The CODM is regularly provided segment operating income to assess relative segment performance.